-Odd weather events aside, many of us would agree that winters are tracking milder.
-In a few months, many will shrug off the winter of 2021 as a one-off.
-After all, ski seasons seem to be getting shorter and the polar ice caps are shrinking; so why worry about preparing for rare winter weather events?
+Many of us would agree that winters are tracking milder: ski seasons seem to be getting shorter and the polar ice caps are shrinking.
+And extreme cold, huge snowstorms and subfreezing temperatures as experienced in February 2021 and 2023 are shrugged off as “odd” weather events.
+And why should one worry about preparing for rare winter weather events?

-“The why” is counter-intuitive but it’s easy to understand when you consider how the cold weather of February 2021 came to pass and why it’s likely to happen with increasing regularity.
+Unless, of course, these winter weather events will no longer be rare, but become more prevalent as time goes on.
+This may seem to be in opposition to the ongoing warming of our global climate, but it’s easy to understand when you consider how the cold weather of February 2021 came to pass and why it’s likely to happen with increasing regularity.
+It is due to a phenomenon called a “wavy polar vortex”.

 What is a Polar Vortex?

-This term describes a rotating mass of cold air that is contained over the poles by the jet stream.
+The term “polar vortex” describes a rotating mass of cold air that is contained over the poles by the jet stream.
 When the jet stream is strong, its circular in shape and contains the chilly air above the poles.
 This state is sometimes described as a stable polar vortex.

 Warm air – made more likely by a warming climate – can weaken the jet stream, giving rise to a “wavy”, “wrecked”, or “broken” polar vortex.
 This is the phenomenon that allows cold artic air to push southward into North America, Europe, and Asia, causing very cold weather in areas that have typically mild winters.